-Halfway the ninth century, Vikings had established more or less permanent presence in Frisia in the former district called Nordendi or Norditi.
-By 884 the Frisians were fed up with it.
-The forged new swords, raised an army and drove the Norsemen out.
+Halfway the ninth century, Vikings had established more or less permanent presence in Frisia in the former pagus ‘district’ called Nordendi, also named Norditi.
+By the year 884, the Frisians were fed up with it.
+They forged swords and axes, raised an army and drove the Norsemen out.
 For good.
 It took exactly 10,377 lives on the side of the Vikings.
-And the crisis with the Vikings provided the Frisians with an idea.
+This crisis with the Vikings provided the Frisians also with a great idea.
 The new land that became available, was managed in an innovative way.
-In fact, the Frisians founded 1,100 year ago, the first farmers cooperative of Europe called the Theelacht.
+In fact, the Frisians founded 1,100 year ago the first farmers co-operative of Europe called the Theelacht.
 Moreover, this co-op still exists, and has served as an example for co-ops around the globe.

 The Battle of Norditi

-There are two principal sources that tell us about the Battle of Norditi, also called the Normannenslacht ‘slaughter of Norsemen’ or the Battle at Hilgenriederbucht (Hilgenrieder Bay).
-These are the, contemporary, Annales fuldenses and the Gesta hammaburgensis ecclesiae pontificum ‘Deeds of bishops of the Hamburg church’.
+There are two principal sources that tell us about the Battle of Norditi, also called the Normannenslacht ‘slaughter of Norsemen’, or the Battle at Hilgenriederbucht (Hilgenrieder Bay).
+These sources are the contemporary Annales fuldenses, and the Gesta hammaburgensis ecclesiae pontificum ‘deeds of bishops of the Hamburg church’.
 The Gesta is written around 1075 by the chronicler magister Adam of Bremen.
 What other sources Adam of Bremen disposed of, besides the Annales fuldenses, is unknown.
 According to magister Adam himself, it was the contemporary abbot Bovo I of the mighty Abbey of Corvey in Höxter, Germany, who wrote a report on the battle.
-Alas, this report has been lost.
-From the Gesta we may conclude magister Adam still had possession of this report when he wrote the Gesta.
-Thus, explaining why he has more details to offer than the writer of the Annales fuldenses earlier.
+Alas, this medieval report has been lost.
+From the Gesta we may conclude that magister Adam still had this report at his disposal when he wrote the Gesta.
+Thus, explaining why the Gesta of magister Adam has more details to offer than the anonymous creator of the Annales fuldenses earlier.

 Based on the Annales fuldenses, most scholars agree today that the actual date of the battle between the Vikings and the Frisians is indeed the year 884.
-However, you might still come across other dates as well, like 880 (still popular on Wikipedia), 882 and 888.
-One of these, the year 880, is unleashed into the world by the great Frisian academic Ubbo Emmius (born in Greetsiel, Germany) in his impressive Rerum frisicarum historia written in 1616, seven centuries after the events at Norditi.
-We will not take this flaw of Ubbo too seriously, and for our part the University of Groningen in the Netherlands may continue being excessively proud of him.
+However, you might still come across other dates as well, like 880 (popular on Wikipedia), 882 and 888.
+One of these, the year 880, is unleashed into the world by the great Frisian academic Ubbo Emmius (born in Greetsiel, region Ostfriesland) in his impressive Rerum frisicarum historia written in the year 1616, seven centuries after the events at Norditi.
+We will not take this flaw of Ubbo Emmius too seriously, and for our part the University of Groningen in the Netherlands may continue being excessively proud of him.
 Those readers who are surprised; indeed Groningen has a university.